 Israel possessed the land a SECOND time under David and Solomon.

-To say that God has not yet fulfilled His promise to Abraham is to deny to plain teaching Scripture.
+To say that God has not yet fulfilled His promise to Abraham is to deny the plain teaching of Scripture.
 In fact, God gave it to them twice as confirmed by Scripture and perhaps once again - not confirmed by Scripture - under the Macabees.
 God kept His promise!

 Dispensationalism assumes there is a gap in the image in Dan.
 2. For some mysterious reason the feet are disconnected from the legs.
 Daniel did not see this.
 He saw a complete image - no gap between the legs and the feet!
 Do you see one in the Scripture?
 Why would the Dispensationalist place a gap here?
 The only reason is to make Scripture fit into a prophetic agenda.